BlueBrain/entity-management/entity_management/doc/source/index.rst

 Entity_management library provides methods to perform simple queries to nexus and retrieve data.
-In order to create data in nexus, instantiate the relevant python classes and invoke `save` method.
-When python classes are instantiated the best effort will be made to perform necessary validation so that nexus doesn't reject data when the `save` method is invoked.
+In order to create data in nexus, instantiate the relevant python classes and invoke `publish` method.
+When python classes are instantiated the best effort will be made to perform necessary validation so that nexus doesn't reject data when the `publish` method is invoked.
 See: :doc:`examples`

 Below you can find the class diagram of the entities available in the simulation domain.
 By clicking on the class, you'll be taken to the class